 **Can primary reinforcers be used in educational settings?

 Yes, primary reinforcers can be used to motivate students and improve learning outcomes.
-However, it's important to use them judiciously and gradually transition to secondary reinforcers to promote intrinsic motivation.
+Even so, you'll want to use them judiciously and gradually transition to secondary reinforcers to promote intrinsic motivation.

 -